pammacdotnet/TypstPaper/paper.typ

 - Collaborate seamlessly with team members.
 - Modify document formatting at any time.

-The Typst ecosystem comprises a refined and simple to use/understand markup language for defining the content, structure and style of a document, a reasonably fast (and community-driven) document renderer, and a companion web application that enables real-time in-browser compilation.
+The Typst realm comprises a refined and easy-to-understand markup language for defining the content, structure and style of a document, a reasonably fast (and community-driven) document renderer, and a companion web application that enables real-time in-browser compilation.
 All these components will be explored in @sec:markup, @sec:compiler, and @sec:typstapp, respectively.

-Besides, the project also hosts a repository of extensions (packages and templates) called Typst Universe, discussed in @sec:universe.
-However, given that Typst is becoming popular and its adoption is growing steadily over the years (as observed in @sec:adoption), it is now often compared against the consolidated LaTeX system.
-For this reason, we will start with a quick comparison of both environments (@sec:latex).
+Additionally, the project hosts a repository of extensions (packages and templates) called Typst Universe, discussed in @sec:universe.
+However, given that Typst is becoming popular and its adoption is growing steadily over the years (as observed in @sec:adoption), it is now often compared against the well-established LaTeX system.
+For this reason, we will start with a quick analogy of both environments (@sec:latex).

-For the sake of completeness, @sec:theophys, @sec:moremath, and @sec:cs will focus on the application of this new typesetting system in more specific science and engineering domains such as theoretical Physics, Cosmology, Chemistry, Mathematics, Algorithmics, Signal Processing, Computer Science and the composition of slides in technical realms.
-Finally, some conclusions will be drawn in @sec:conclusions.
+For the sake of completeness, @sec:theophys, @sec:moremath, and @sec:cs will focus on the application of this new typesetting system in more specific science and engineering domains such as theoretical Physics, Cosmology, Chemistry, Mathematics, Algorithmics, Signal Processing, Computer Science and the composition of slides in technical realms (@sec:slides).
+Finally, some conclusions are presented in @sec:conclusions.

 #show raw.where(block: true): block.with(
   fill: softblueunir,